BrianGladman/gsl/doc/ode-initval.rst

    case the user must call :func:`gsl_odeiv2_step_reset` before calling this function again.

-The following algorithms are available,
+The following algorithms are available.
+Please note that algorithms which use step doubling for error estimation apply the more accurate values from two half steps instead of values from a single step for the new state :data:`y`.

 .. type:: gsl_odeiv2_step_type